chainq/amiga-tiny-hello-p/README.md

 The result I've got is actually 348 bytes for a "Hello, world!" when compiled for a 68000, and 332 bytes when compiled for a 68020.

-## So, what kind of magic this is doing?
+## So, what kind of magic is this?

 Well, just what's needed.
 It provides an alternate version of the startup code used by Free Pascal, which bypasses the entire System unit initialization, and